britram/rains-prototype/draft-trammell-rains-protocol.md

 The following object types are available:

 - Delegation: the authority associated with the subject network address.
 The Object contains a public key by which the authority can be identified.
 Only available for network address subjects.
-- Redirection: The name(s) of one or more a RAINS servers providing authority service for the authority associated with the subject network address.
+- Redirection: The name(s) of one or more RAINS servers providing authority service for the authority associated with the subject network address.
   The Object contains a set of names.
 Only available for network address subjects.
 - Name: one or more names associated with the subject network address.